RodoPZ/Farm-Defense/README.md

 # Farm defense
+You can play a working version of the game on https://tonyram9906.itch.io/farm-defense or _Agregar link de newgrounds_

 This prototipe was made in the Godot game engine and coded using GDscript.

 This is a Godot tower defense **prototype**, it is intended to be a simple reference for **beginners** making a similar game.